nosratheno/clyell/_posts/2018/2018-11-11-beef-bourguignon.md

 ### Ingredients

+* Meat
 	* 1kg beef (gravy or chuck)
+	* 250g bacon (rindless)

+* Veg
 	* 1 fennel bulb[^1]
 	* 3 large potatoes
 	* 250g mushrooms
-* 250g bacon (rindless)
 	* 1 brown onion large
 	* 3 carrots large
 	* 4 garlic cloves

+* Broth
 	* 1 cup (250ml) dry red wine
 	* 2 cups chicken stock
 	* 1/2 cup tomato sauce
 	* 1/4 cup soy sauce
 	* 1/4 cup of flour

 ### Preparation

+1. Potatoes
 	* Boil a pot of water
 	* Peel and cut potatoes

-* Base Broth
+1. The Sauce
-	* Mix chicken stock, tomato sauce, and soy sauce &nbsp;
+	* Mix chicken stock, tomato sauce, and soy sauce

-* Place in slowcooker
+1. Place in slowcooker
 	* Crush and cut the garlic cloves
 	* Thickly slice the fennel
 	* Thickly slice onion
 	* Roughy chop carrots

-&nbsp;
+1. Meat
 	* Finely chop bacon
 	* Roughly chop gravy beef and season

 ### Cooking

+1. Add Veg to Slowcooker
 	* Put the potatoes into the boiling water, boil for 15 minutes, drain then add to slowcooker.
 	* Add carrots, garlic, fennel to slowcooker

+1. Cooking Meat
 	* Heat pan and cook bacon till crisp
 	* Place bacon in slowcooker
 	* Add beef to pan and brown before adding to slowcooker

+1. Finish Sauce
 	* Add red wine to the pan and simmer to reduce
-* Add base broth to pan
+	* Add The Sauce to pan
 	* Slowly whisk flour into pan to thicken
-* Add pan broth to slowcooker
+	* Add pan sauce to the slowcooker
 	* Cook on low for 8 hours.

 ### Notes